 - U.S. District Court for the Western District of Virginia

-- The Honorable Jackson L. Kiser, Chief Judge of the Western District of Virginia, 1994-1995
+- The Honorable Jackson L. Kiser, formerly Chief Judge of the Western District of Virginia, 1994-1995

 Career highlights include: